grandsmile/2026-iclr-blogpost/_posts/2026-04-27-illusion-of-mastery.md

     subsections:
       - name: The Contamination Illusion
       - name: The Stagnant 80% Crisis
-      - name: Ignoring High-Impact Corner Cases
+      - name: The High-Impact Blind Spot
       - name: The Mismatch on the Path to AGI
   - name: "The Blueprint of Generative Evaluation"
     subsections: